BrianPugh/cyclopts/docs/source/meta_app.rst

    app()  # Run the app

 To change how the primary app is run, you can use the meta-app feature of Cyclopts.
+The meta app is just like a normal Cyclopts :class:`.App`, the only thing special about it is that it's help-page gets merged in with it's parenting app.

 .. code-block:: python